riceissa/issarice.com/wiki/export-chrome-history.md

 * Make a copy of the history file and work with this copy instead of the actual history file

-Then run the following command in a shell:
+Then run the following command in a shell to get a list of visited URLs, sorted by last visit date:

     sqlite3 -header -csv History "SELECT \
         datetime(last_visit_time/1000000-11644473600, 'unixepoch', \